Forensic Scientist

 Best Rated

-Asked by rixy over 8 years ago
+Asked by L.Randolph over 9 years ago

-Asked by Angel over 8 years ago
+Asked by Sleepy about 9 years ago

-Asked by Jay about 8 years ago
+Asked by sandaM about 9 years ago

 I want to be a csi but where do I start?
 I am currently on my 2nd semester at a community college so I am doing my genera ed, I would like to know what are the best classes I should start taking that will benefit me in the long run after I finish GE?

-Asked by ali over 8 years ago
+Asked by ali almost 9 years ago

 You can't go wrong with as many science classes as you can get, and especially anything that's specifically forensics.
 Programs that have hands-on labs for processing evidence and crime scenes would be great.
 Titles and job requirements aren't uniform, so the only way to know is to call the crime labs in your area or whereever you might be interested in working and ask them.
 At the coroner's office we had to have at least a bachelor's in a natural science (this was before they had forensic science majors).
 At the police department where I am now, they only require a high school diploma but you get more points in the interviewing process for having a four year degree, so we all have one.
 You can also go on the websites for professional organizations such as the American Academy of Forensic Sciences and check out their job vacancy postings and see what the various positions require.
 Good luck.

-Asked by ssosiak1 about 8 years ago
+Asked by Angel about 9 years ago